darwin-eu-dev/CohortDiagnosticsRenv/README.md

 # 1. Instructions

-In this project you can also find a extras/CodeToRun.R to run CohortDiagnostics.
-In the R folder, there is a script with a helper function to include in a package with the parameters adjusted for Darwin studies.
+In this project you can also find a extras/CodeToRun.R to executeDiagnostics.
+In the R folder, there is a script with a helper function with the parameters adjusted for Darwin studies.

 # Install the latest version of renv: